0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ![cat sort](../imgs/cat-sort.png)

-The `sort` command is used to sort what it recieves from standard input.
+The `sort` command is used to sort what it receives from standard input.

 Now, our file is sorted.
 I am thinking about using all uppercase letters instead of uppercase & lowercase in my text.